-- Each press of the arrow button will change the display between turn on/off, trip odometer, fuel used, average fuel economy and average speed. - The ON/OFF button will turn the trip computer on and off.
+- Each press of the arrow button will change the display between on/off, trip odometer, fuel used, average fuel economy and average speed. - The ON/OFF button will turn the trip computer on and off.
 The information on the trip computer only gets updated when it is turned on.
-The personal and business computers are independent, i.e. turning one of them on does not turn the other off.

-- All information associated with the trip computer will be reset when the RESET button is pressed. - If the RESET button is pressed and held for more than two seconds, all of the trip computer settings will reset starting from the last ignition cycle (turning the ignition from OFF to RUN).
-This feature is for someone who has forgotten to reset the trip computer when pulling out of the driveway and does not realize it until after driving for awhile.
+The personal and business computers function independently, i.e. turning one of them on does not turn the other off. - All information associated with the trip computer will be reset when the RESET button is pressed. - If the RESET button is pressed and held for more than two seconds, all of the trip computer settings will reset starting from the last ignition cycle (turning the ignition from OFF to RUN).